serbelga/navigation-compose-extended/README.md

 fun HomeScreen() {}
 ```

-The compiler will generate a NavDestination object associated with this destination.
+If we use the `@NavDestination` annotation as above, the compiler will generate a `NavDestination` object associated with this destination.

 ```kotlin
 public object HomeNavDestination : NavDestination<HomeNavArgumentKeys>() {